 Next, talk to any witnesses to your accident and ask for their name(s), and other contact details.
 Having a witness can increase your chances of making a successful claim.

-Finally, you should reach out to a specialist solicitor or claims management service, such as Accident Claims UK, who can assist you in making your claim.
+Finally, you should reach out to a specialist solicitor or claims management service, such as Accident Claims UK, who can assist you in making your claim for farming accident compensation.

 As well as compensation for your actual injury, farm injury claims can include settlements for things such as any financial losses you have incurred through your injuries.